Emsa001/42minishell/README.md

 #### Built-in Commands
 Implement built-in commands such as `cd`, `echo`, `pwd`, `export`, `unset`, `env`, and `exit` with their expected behaviors.
 Each command has its own set of rules and nuances that need to be replicated accurately.

-#### User Interaction
-Create a user-friendly shell experience by managing the display of prompts, maintaining command history, and ensuring responsive handling of user inputs.
-Implement features like `readline` for input and history management.

 #### Compliance with Standards
 Adhere to coding standards (the Norm) while implementing all features.
 Ensuring your code is clean, maintainable, and free of norm errors